-The National Prosecution Service warmly welcomes the promotional and original appointments of eighty-five (85) prosecutors by President Benigno S. Aquino III.
-The appointment papers of the said prosecutors were received by the Department last 8 Ma... continue reading
+The National Prosecution Service warmly welcomes the promotional and original appointments of one hundred twenty (120) prosecutors by President Benigno S. Aquino III.
+Today, the appointment papers of the said prosecutors were received by the Depar... continue reading

 Read more articles

 The Department announced today the issuance of Department Circular No. 020 (DC 020) on the guidelines on bail for Republic Act No. 10175, or the Cybercrime Prevention Act of 2012.

 “Since the passage of our cybercrime law, numerous compla... continue reading

 History of DOJ

 The Department of Justice traces its beginnings at the Revolutionary Assembly in Naic, Cavite on April 17, 1897.
 The establishment of a regime of law was tasked to Don Severino delas Alas who headed the Department of Grace and Justice.
 Shortly after the proclamation of Independence in Kawit, Cavite on June 12, 1898, President Emilio Aguinaldo issued a decree on September 26, 1898 reorganizing the Department.